 Long-Term Energy

 The University will halve total building energy sector emissions (excluding PetaScale) by Fiscal Year 2025 as compared to Fiscal Year 2008, and achieve 40% emissions reductions in the building sector from these demand-side measures.
-We will meet or exceed the targets for renewable energy generation targets in the Illinois Renewable Portfolio Standards (ILRPS) – 25% in 2025, with a focus on campus generation.
+If financially practical, we will meet or exceed the targets for renewable energy generation targets in the Illinois Renewable Portfolio Standards (ILRPS) – 25% in 2025, with a focus on campus generation.
 By 2025, all new construction or substantial renovation projects will be net energy neutral or net energy providers.
 When the next contract is negotiated, we will impose charges for the purchase of renewable energy at the National Petascale Computing Facility and on any new energy user of similar scope.

 Other Longer-Term Commitments

-By 2025, we will shut down central campus to vehicular traffic.
-We will also restore half of the core campus green spaces to sustainable ecosystems.
 By 2025, we will reduce water use and treatment to reduce its associated carbon emissions by 50%.
 All methane produced from the campus South Farm operations will be captured and utilized for energy generation by 2020.

 Strategies for GHG Reductions

-Following are the targets and scenario strategies that will enable the campus to satisfy our commitments and reach our stated 2050 goal of net zero carbon.
+Following are the targets and scenario strategies that will enable the campus to satisfy our commitments and reach our stated 2050 goal of carbon neutrality.

 Energy Conservation